I stumbled on something strange yesterday. Buried in dusty engineering textbooks. A forgotten world. Analog computing.

 .end

-Sometimes the best way forward is to take a step back and look at what we left behind.
-Analog computing isn’t just some retro curiosity - it might be exactly what we need to solve tomorrow’s problems.
-The future probably isn’t about choosing sides between analog and digital.
-It’s about finding that sweet spot where they work together, combining analog’s natural grace with digital’s precision.
+Maybe the best way forward is to take a step back.
+Look at what we left behind.
+Analog computing isn’t some curiosity - it might be exactly what we need for tomorrow’s problems.